Record number of students from deprived areas enrol at Scottish universities

 “That is, to ensure that those with ability from most disadvantaged backgrounds are not excluded from higher education on account of the ways in which access was traditionally administered.”

-In what marks Professor McKendrick’s first paper, he made 20 recommendations, with 10 priorities for his work in the coming year.
+In what is Prof McKendrick’s first paper, he made 20 recommendations, with 10 priorities for his work in the coming year.

 Among his priorities for 2024 are commitments to: examine how inefficiencies in the Scottish Credit Qualification Framework can be tackled; examine what can be undertaken to improve retention rates among students from disadvantaged areas; and engage with a broader range of stakeholders to promote shared responsibility for achieving fair access in Scotland.